Calibration: Adjust Without Overcorrecting

 Calibration helps people and teams:

-- slow down enough to read the situation better
+- slow down enough to read the situation more accurately

 - make smaller, smarter corrections